Chem 444 (Physical Chemistry II), Fall 2022

 -To apply the machinery of statistical mechanics to common problems in physical chemistry, solid-state physics, and materials science (examples in problem sets).

-Instructor: Prashant K. Jain, Professor of Chemistry, University Scholar, and Alumni Research Scholar
+Instructor: Prashant K. Jain, G. L. Clark Professor of Physical Chemistry, Professor of Chemistry, and University Scholar

 Contact Info: Office: A224 CLSL, Email: jain@illinois.edu, Tel: (217) 333-3417, Web: http://nanogold.org

-Office hours: Fridays 11 am–noon and 2–3 pm in A224 CLSL for discussion of lectures, notes, problem sets, and exams
+Office hours: Wednesdays 11 am–noon and Fridays noon–1.30 pm and 4–4.30 pm in A224 CLSL for discussion of lectures, notes, problem sets, and exams.
+In addition to these office hours, Prof. Jain is also available to meet by appointment.

 Syllabus (Advanced topics, i.e., Chapters 5–7 will not be covered and are listed only for students interested in advancing their knowledge beyond the course syllabus)